arm-university/RPi-Pico-projects-for-schools/README.md

 - To understand and apply Computer Science theory such as finite state machines and two’s complement
 - To use internet services to push data to visualisation services for interrogation
 - To learn and apply Computer Science techniques and theory using Jupyter notebooks
-- To use a HuskyLens to respond to facial recognition triggers
+- To use a vision sensor to respond to facial recognition triggers
 - To build a full physical device to solve a real-world problem

 ## Resource structure